Open-Attestation/documentation-website/website/docs/docs-section/how-does-it-work/issuance-status.md

 ### Issuance process and verification

-To issue a document, an institution or an individual need to perform the following:
+To issue a document, an institution or individual need to perform the following:

 1. [Deploy a new document store](/docs/integrator-section/verifiable-document/ethereum/document-store) on Ethereum and get the address of the deployed contract.